cjonesrun3/AutoIt-Basics/README.md

 # AutoIt-Basics
-Some basics of the AutoIt language
+Some basics in the AutoIt language

 Language documentation: https://www.autoitscript.com/autoit3/docs/